Pfäfers: Valens

 The clinic Valens, which is specialised in rheumatology, neurology and orthopaedics, is the most important employer.
 The treatments are supported by therapies with the water of the hot spring.
 The bath is also accessible for the public.

 Vasön

 Vasön counts about 100 inhabitants and lies on 920 metres above sea level.
 Agriculture and forestry are really important in this small village.
 Several hiking tours start in Vasön.

 Heritage sites of national significance

-The Old Bath Pfäfers, the castle ruins of Wartenstein, the former Benedictine Abbey, and the paleolithic caves at Drachenloch in Vättis are all listed as Swiss heritage sites of national significance.
+The Old Bath Pfäfers, the ruins of Wartenstein Castle, the former Benedictine Abbey, and the Paleolithic caves at Drachenloch in Vättis are all listed as Swiss heritage sites of national significance.